seynur/blog/_posts/2026-01-10-building-a-behavioral-ml-engine-for-windows-authentication-logs-part2.md

 In this second part, let’s be a bit more practical.

 We’ll walk through:
-- the full project layout
+- The full project layout,
-- how data flows from Splunk into the ML Sidecar
+- How data flows from Splunk into the ML Sidecar,
-- how the pipeline is executed
+- How the pipeline is executed,
-- what gets written back to Splunk
+- What gets written back to Splunk,
-- and how we can quickly explore the results using dashboards and lookups
+- And how we can quickly explore the results using dashboards and lookups.

-No deep math this time - just connecting the dots end to end.
+No deep math this time, just connecting the dots end to end.

 Also, if you want to deepdive the math and code;
 - [📘 Part 1: Building a Behavioral ML Engine for Windows Authentication Logs](http://blog.seynur.com/splunk/2025/12/24/building-a-behavioral-ml-engine-for-windows-authentication-logs-part1.html)